 About The School

-What type of children attend Bombolulu Secondary School?
+What type of children attend Bombolulu Educational Centre?

 It’s strictly a no fee-paying school and we only take children from the poorest, local families, all based in Bombolulu and the surrounding area.
 We also select on the basis of how hard the children have worked in primary school.